aws-samples/bedrock-claude-chat/README.md

 ### Basic Conversation

-Not only text but also images are available with [Anthropic's Claude 3 Sonnet](https://www.anthropic.com/news/claude-3-family).
+Not only text but also images are available with [Anthropic's Claude 3](https://www.anthropic.com/news/claude-3-family).
+Currently we support `Haiku` and `Sonnet`.

 ![](./docs/imgs/demo.gif)